Pancreatic Cancer Awareness

 My friend needed a cure, but there was no cure.
 There is still no cure.
 Yet, there are inspiring stories of survival, thanks largely to clinical trials.

-Since pancreatic cancer awareness is a cause close to my heart, I support PanCAN's PurpleStride—The Pancreatic Cancer Action Network Walk/Run to End Pancreatic Cancer—because PanCAN's mission is "to create a world in which all patients with pancreatic cancer will thrive."
-PanCAN does this through groundbreaking programs such as Precision Promise and Know Your Tumor, a personalized treatment instead of a clinical research study of a group of patients.
-It also supports patients and loved ones 'every step of the way.'
+Since my experience with my friend's pancreatic cancer journey, I support PanCAN's PurpleStride—The Pancreatic Cancer Action Network Walk/Run to End Pancreatic Cancer—because PanCAN's mission is "to create a world in which all patients with pancreatic cancer will thrive."

-PanCAN's website helps understand the medical and psychological journey of pancreatic cancer.
+PanCAN's website helps understand the medical and psychological journey of pancreatic cancer by supporting patients and loved ones every step of the way.'

 “Work isn't just a job for PanCAN's staff; it's a mission.
 Having lost too many family members and friends to pancreatic cancer, I'll do anything to further that mission.”